Deploying a Cloud-Based Text Extraction App with One Ansible Command

 register: deployed_tf

 This task applies the Terraform configuration, provisioning the required cloud infrastructure.
-The user variable is passed to ensure SSH keys are added to the VMs.
+The user variable is passed so the SSH keys are added to the VMs.

 host-vms.tf